degreework/Chat-/README.md

 ###How to use
 Step 1
-install nodejs and mongo
+Install Requeriments

 Step 2
-Install Requeriments
+run the app of Services

 Step 3
-run the app of Services
+run the app of Front

 Step 4
-run the app of Front

-Step 5
 in the console go to the chat directory and use this command:
    > nodejs server.js